My thoughts on writing effective response letters for journal revisions.

 Of course, there are many other ways to structure your feedback.
 An alternative approach, which I’ve seen some people use, is to include a table that summarizes the main comments from the reviewers and then responds to them.
 Essentially, it’s a specialized form of the list of changes (part 2 in my list above).
 I don’t like it myself, because tables are not always space-efficient for long prose and may not be supported in a text-only format, but that’s a matter of taste.
 I continue to feel that including a line-by-line response (part 4) is the most courteous and transparent way to respond to reviews.

 Rebuttals vs. Revision Letters

-Writing revision response letters is not unlike writing rebuttals, and I actually wrote a guide on this last year.
+Writing revision response letters is not unlike writing rebuttals; in fact, I’ve written a guide on this as well.
 The main difference is that rebuttals mainly deal with defending the paper, clarifying certain points, and rebutting reviewer feedback, with just a sprinkling of suggested changes to be made.
 In other words, rebuttals deal with things that will be done if the paper is accepted.